 The amount of stock-based compensation recognized during a period is based on the value of the portion of the awards that are ultimately expected to vest.
 SFAS 123R requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
 The term "forfeitures" is distinct from "cancellations" or "expirations" and represents only the unvested portion of the surrendered stock-based award.
-Based on an analysis of its historical forfeitures, the Company has applied an annual forfeiture rate of 3.4% to all unvested stock-based awards as of May 5, 2007.
-The 3.4% represents the portion that is expected to be forfeited each year over the vesting period.
-This analysis will be re-evaluated quarterly and the forfeiture rate will be adjusted as necessary.
+Based on an analysis of its historical forfeitures, the Company has applied an annual forfeiture rate of 4.3% to all unvested stock-based awards as of August 4, 2007.
+The rate of 4.3% represents the portion that is expected to be forfeited each year over the vesting period.
+This analysis is re-evaluated quarterly and the forfeiture rate is adjusted as necessary.
 Ultimately, the actual expense recognized over the vesting period will only be for those awards that vest.